-The Gaelic Books Council offers assistance to publishers who wish to commission authors to write in Scottish Gaelic.
-Priority is given to projects entirely in Scottish Gaelic; however, we may also support bilingual work that contains a high percentage of Scottish Gaelic content.
+The Gaelic Books Council offers assistance to authors who wish to write in Scottish Gaelic.
+Priority is given to writers who have a publishing agreement in place, as well as to projects that contain a high percentage of Scottish Gaelic content.
 We support a wide variety of literary genres, and are open to applications in support of digital titles and other formats, as well as traditional printed books.

 Please note, a decision regarding your application may be delayed if you fail to submit all requested material – see ‘Essential Requirements’ below.

 The Grants Committee meets four times during the financial year (April-March) to assess grant applications.

 The next deadline for grant applications: 15th September 2023 (for the November Grants Committee meeting)